jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 #### Gift code

-Give gift codes for users after they share or do survey.
+Give gift codes to users after they share or do survey.

 #### Referral links